Practice Problems (KEY)#

 d.
 None of the above

-A 9-V battery is connected to a resistor which consumes 7.22 mW of power.
-Which of the following AC sources would cause the same resistor to consume 7.22 mW of average power?
+A 9 V battery is connected to a resistor that consumes 7.22 mW of power.
+Which AC source would cause the same resistor to consume 7.22 mW of average power?

-a) Graph this signal as a function of time.
+a) Graph the signal as a function of time.

 b) What is the RMS voltage for the generator?